 Sayville man faces child porn charge, Suffolk police say

-A Sayville man was charged Wednesday for allegedly possessing more than 100 images of child pornography, Suffolk County police said.
+A Sayville man was charged Wednesday with allegedly possessing more than 100 images of child pornography, Suffolk County police said.

 Police served a search warrant after a tip by the New York State Internet Crimes Against Children Task Force and the National Center for missing and exploited children.